garfix/nli-go/doc/syntax.md

 In the general relational representation I have these senses:

  * declaration(P)               Based on a verb, this forms the main node of a sentence.
  * command(I)                   Based on the sentence structure, the verb must be interpretered as a command (Go!)
  * question(Q)                  Based on a verb, this sentence forms a question.
  * subject(P, S)                The semantic subject of a sentence (may differ from the syntactic subject)
  * object(P, O)                 Idem for object.
  * indirectObject(P, I)         Idem for indirect object.
+ * prepositionalObject(P, PO)   Like object, but linked via a preposition. "to the teacher"
  * determiner(O, D)             Singles out which discourse entities are involved.
  * possession(E1, E2)           Based on "'s", it always denotes a possession relationship.
 Read: E1 is in possession by E2.
  * modality(P, M)               Based on modal auxiliary words like "can", "will" and "must", it denotes the modality of a predication.
  * relation(R, P, E)            Exposes the relation between two entities based on a preposition: the cat is on the mat (relation: on)
  * specification(E1, E2)        The specification of an entity (which is a set) is its intersection with another entity (set)
  * modifier(V, P)               Modifies the meaning of a verb because it has a particle (look at is different from look into)
  * conjunction(C, E1, E2)       A new entity (C) formed out of two other entities.
  * degree(E, D)                 Based on a degree adverb, denotes the degree in which something is the case (i.e. very)
  * complement(P, C)

 More of these means that it is easier to create specific transformations based on these relations.